ahmedwaqas92/merit-docs/docs/2_mvp-spec.md

 ### 1. Signing Up and Profiles

 - You can sign in using a crypto wallet (like MetaMask or Phantom)
-  If you’re new to crypto or don’t have a wallet — no worries.
-  You can sign up with your email, and we’ll help set up a secure wallet for you behind the scenes.
+  > 🧠 _If you’re new to crypto or don’t have a wallet — no worries.
+You can sign up with your email, and we’ll help set up a secure wallet for you behind the scenes._

 - You get a profile with your skills, reviews, and past jobs
-  You can choose whether this is public or private — and decide if it should be indexed by search engines.
-  Your privacy is in your hands.
+  > 🔐 _You can choose whether this is public or private — and decide if it should be indexed by search engines.
+Your privacy is in your hands._

 ### 2. Finding and Posting Jobs